eliblurr/TurntablTitans/hackproject/decisions/bdr-01.md

 * Date: 2023-05-05

 ## Context and Problem Statement
 Our goal is to create a solution that simplifies interacting with, and understanding complex documents.
-The solution should allow users to submit documents, receive a short summary, and be able to ask questions on the document.
-These questions will be replied to using simple and easy to understand words, making sure the true meaning and intent of the original document is not lost.
+The solution should make sure the true meaning and intent of the original document is not lost.

 ## Decision Drivers <!-- optional -->